 All of these details should be laid out in the contract establishing the split-dollar life insurance agreement.

-Who is the owner of a split-dollar life insurance policy?
+Who owns a split-dollar life insurance policy?

 The ownership of split-dollar life insurance is determined by the parties involved in the agreement, though each ownership model comes with its own advantages and disadvantages.
 A policy can be owned by: